Psychoderelict

-Psychoderelict is a concept album written, produced and engineered by Pete Townshend.
-Some characters and issues presented in this work were continued in Townshend's later opus The Boy Who Heard Music, first presented on The Who's album Endless Wire and then adapted as a rock musical.
+Psychoderelict is the seventh studio album by the English musician Pete Townshend.
+Some characters and issues presented in this work were continued in Townshend's later opus The Boy Who Heard Music, first presented on the Who's eleventh studio album Endless Wire (2006) and then adapted as a rock musical.

-Psychoderelict is Townshend's sixth and most recent solo album to date.
+Psychoderelict is Townshend's seventh and most recent solo studio album to date.

 History

-Released in 1993, Psychoderelict is a rock opera conceived by Townshend in 1991 as the follow-up to The Iron Man, but despite having recorded several demos, a bicycle accident in September 1991 forced him to delay work on the album until his wrist was able to heal properly.
-It is structured more like a radio play than the more "traditional" rock operas Townshend had recorded both with The Who (Tommy, Quadrophenia and the unreleased Lifehouse album) and as a solo artist (White City and The Iron Man).
+Released in 1993, Psychoderelict is a rock opera conceived by Townshend in 1991 as the follow-up to The Iron Man (1989), but despite having recorded several demos, a bicycle accident in September 1991 forced him to delay work on the album until his wrist was able to heal properly.
+It is structured more like a radio play than the more "traditional" rock operas Townshend had recorded both with the Who (1969's Tommy, 1973's Quadrophenia and the unreleased Lifehouse album) and as a solo artist (1985's White City and The Iron Man).

 The album's central character is Ray High (real name Raymond Highsmith), a '60s rock star who has dwindled and turned into an alcoholic recluse.
 Ray's manager, Rastus Knight, worried at the rocker's dwindling bank account, attempts unsuccessfully to talk him into recording new material.
 Rastus complains about it to radio pop-music reporter Ruth Streeting, an outspoken critic of Ray's.
 Ruth says she has an idea to "fire him up" and Rastus offers her a cut of the profits if she can do it.

 Ruth sends Ray a letter posing as a 15-year-old girl named Rosalind Nathan, who dreams of being a star.
 She includes in her letter an erotic Polaroid of herself lying naked on her mother's grave when she was 12.
 Ray responds to her immediately, calling the photograph "stunning" and telling her that they both "share complicated problems."
 He offers to help her if she will keep it a secret.
 He and "Rosalind" exchange several letters, where Ray opens his heart about his insecurity, his life's past tragedies, and his insights into the relationships between the performers, the public, and the press.
 He sends her a tape of "Flame," a song he wrote for his secret "Gridlife" project.
 In his last letter he talks about Ruth Streeting, calling her "symbolic of the entire establishment" and saying "her disgust is the greatest motivator of the artist in me."
 He confesses that he has fallen in love with her.
 Ruth, now sleeping with Rastus, laughs about it while being spanked.